dhabersack/islovely.co/_posts/2016-05-03-your-api-might-be-sexist.md

 From there, it is only a small leap to my preferred option, which is to drop gender-attributes entirely and **go gender-neutral**.

 Do you *need* to know the gender of a person, or do you *want* to know it?
 If you only use this information to switch between “Dear Mr. Doe” and “Dear Mrs. Doe” in the emails you send out, is that really a business-critical feature that you absolutely must have?
-Chances are it is not necessary for your product to show the exact pronoun in the first place, and you are creating this problem artifially.
+Chances are it is not necessary for your product to show the exact pronoun in the first place, and you are creating this problem artificially.

 Not only does dropping gender-related information avoid the issue at hand, removing gender as a differentiating factor is also the easiest to implement.
 There will be fewer conditionals in your code, and therefore fewer opportunities to make mistakes.